 Under normal circumstances, your baby will be just fine.

 If you ever see redness, irritation, sores, rashes, or anything else out of the ordinary then you should probably consider a trip to the pediatrician.
 While most irritation will go away on its own, yeasty rashes will usually require an antifungal.

 Personally, we’ve never used any kind of antibacterial wipes on our son and he has literally had zero problems with diaper rash – it’s a little crazy how few problems we’ve had since we switched to natural baby wipes in general!

-I have seen many people asking can baby wipes kill things like the flu on surfaces and the answer is NO!
+I have seen many people asking can baby wipes get rid of things like the flu on surfaces and the answer is NO!
 If you are looking for an antibacterial wipe to help disinfect items around the house such as doorknobs or toys when there has been flu or other illness in the house, then you probably shouldn’t be looking at baby wipes.
-Instead, I would recommend something like these, but there is no guarantee that they will work on covid-19.
-They are rated for use in hospitals and should perform well as long as you avoid exposing your baby’s skin to them!
+Instead, I would recommend something like these.

 What are the most common sanitizing chemicals in antibacterial wipes?